PierfrancescoSoffritti/configurable-threejs-app/README.md

 }
 ```

-This floor is a square of size 40 in the x axes and 40 in the y axes.
+This floor is a square of size 40 in the x axis and 40 in the y axis.

 #### Player
 The player object has two properties: position and speed.